palakrajdevneu/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Prompts/ENGR-0201_Prompts.md

 **Pattern**: Meta Language Creation Pattern
 **Prompt Name**: "Custom Myth Maker"
 > *Create myths, legends, and symbolic stories based on user-provided themes.
 My first request is: “Write a myth about the origin of the northern lights.”*

-Here are **32 new examples** of prompts, maintaining variety, uniqueness, and fitting different **patterns** for interactivity, creativity, and practical usage.
-Each follows the formatting guidelines provided earlier.

 ---